shchukova/news-classification-pytorch/README.md

-# news-classification-pytorch

-Text Classification with PyTorch and AG News Dataset This project demonstrates the end-to-end development of a text classification model using PyTorch.
+# Text Classification with PyTorch and AG News Dataset

+This project demonstrates the end-to-end development of a text classification model using PyTorch.
 It leverages the torchtext library for efficient data handling, including tokenization and vocabulary building, and implements a simple yet effective neural network architecture to classify news articles into predefined categories from the AG News dataset.

 The project also includes visualizations for model performance and embedding spaces.

-🌟 Features
+# Features
-Data Preprocessing: Utilizes torchtext.data.utils.get_tokenizer for basic English tokenization and torchtext.vocab.build_vocab_from_iterator for vocabulary construction, including handling of unknown tokens.
+**Data Preprocessing**: Utilizes torchtext.data.utils.get_tokenizer for basic English tokenization and torchtext.vocab.build_vocab_from_iterator for vocabulary construction, including handling of unknown tokens.

-Custom Data Loading: Implements a collate_batch function for efficient batching of text data with varying lengths, managing text offsets for nn.EmbeddingBag.
+**Custom Data Loading**: Implements a collate_batch function for efficient batching of text data with varying lengths, managing text offsets for nn.EmbeddingBag.

-Text Classification Model: A simple feed-forward neural network (TextClassificationModel) built with torch.nn.EmbeddingBag for efficient text embedding and a linear layer for classification.
+**Text Classification Model**: A simple feed-forward neural network (TextClassificationModel) built with torch.nn.EmbeddingBag for efficient text embedding and a linear layer for classification.

-Training & Evaluation Loop: Demonstrates a standard PyTorch training loop with CrossEntropyLoss and SGD optimizer, including learning rate scheduling (StepLR) and gradient clipping.
+**Training & Evaluation Loop**: Demonstrates a standard PyTorch training loop with CrossEntropyLoss and SGD optimizer, including learning rate scheduling (StepLR) and gradient clipping.

-Model Persistence: Saves the best performing model during training based on validation accuracy.
+**Model Persistence**: Saves the best performing model during training based on validation accuracy.

-Performance Visualization: Custom plot function to visualize training loss and validation accuracy over epochs.
+**Performance Visualization**: Custom plot function to visualize training loss and validation accuracy over epochs.

-Embedding Visualization: Employs t-SNE (t-Distributed Stochastic Neighbor Embedding) with plotly.graph_objs to visualize the high-dimensional text embeddings in a 3D space, aiding in understanding the learned representations.
+**Embedding Visualization**: Employs t-SNE (t-Distributed Stochastic Neighbor Embedding) with plotly.graph_objs to visualize the high-dimensional text embeddings in a 3D space, aiding in understanding the learned representations.

-Inference & Prediction: Includes functions to make predictions on new text data and showcases the classification of unseen news articles.
+**Inference & Prediction**: Includes functions to make predictions on new text data and showcases the classification of unseen news articles.

-📚 Dataset
+# Dataset
 This project uses the AG News Dataset, a widely recognized benchmark dataset for text classification.
 It consists of more than 1 million news articles from more than 2000 news sources.
 The dataset is categorized into 4 classes: World, Sports, Business, and Sci/Tec.

-🛠️ Technologies & Libraries
+# Technologies & Libraries
-Python: Programming Language
+**Python**: Programming Language

-PyTorch: Deep Learning Framework
+**PyTorch**: Deep Learning Framework

-torchtext: For text-specific data processing (tokenization, vocabulary)
+**torchtext*: For text-specific data processing (tokenization, vocabulary)

-NumPy: Numerical operations
+**NumPy**: Numerical operations

-Pandas: Data manipulation (though primarily used for internal processing in this script)
+**Pandas**: Data manipulation (though primarily used for internal processing in this script)

-Matplotlib: For 2D plotting of training metrics
+**Matplotlib**: For 2D plotting of training metrics

-tqdm: For progress bars during training
+**tqdm**: For progress bars during training

-scikit-learn: For TSNE dimensionality reduction
+**scikit-learn**: For TSNE dimensionality reduction

-Plotly: For interactive 3D visualization of embeddings
+**Plotly**: For interactive 3D visualization of embeddings

-IPython.display: For rendering Markdown content in notebooks
+**IPython.display**: For rendering Markdown content in notebooks

-🚀 Getting Started
+# Getting Started
 Prerequisites
 Python 3.x